-We also present, what is to our knowledge, a new method for analyzing and visualizing the data for very large numbers of single molecule events of protein trapping in a nanopore.
+We also present a new method for analyzing and visualizing the data for very large numbers of single molecule events of protein trapping in a nanopore.
 The method provides clear views of the global dynamics and reveals molecular scale configurations and their evolution, even for relatively rare short events.

-Finally, we demonstrate the sensitivity of the avidin $ClyA{12}$ system to molecular perturbations by detecting biotin linked to the avidin protein in the deeply trapped state.
+Finally, we demonstrate the sensitivity of the avidin ClyA12 system to molecular perturbations by detecting biotin linked to the avidin protein in the deeply trapped state.